qalva/tubeless/README.md

 5. In extensions page, enable Developer Mode
 6. Click on the "Load unpacked" button
 7. Select the extracted folder directory (the main folder containing manifest.json) to install the Tubeless Extension.
-8. press on the extensions icon in the toolbar and then Pin the extension to the toolbar for quick access.
+8. Press on the extensions icon in the toolbar and then pin the extension to the toolbar for quick access.

 ---